esierra-engineer/cc7515_t3/README.md

 - `vec2 TexCoord`: Texture coordinate.

 ##### Uniforms:
-- `sampler2D tex0`: The texture applied to the particle.
+- `sampler2D tex0`: The texture applied to regular particle.
+- `sampler2D tex1`: The texture applied to special particles.
+- `bool isSpecial`: Flag to identify special particles.
 - `vec3 lightPos`: Position of the light source.
 - `vec3 viewPos`: Position of the camera.